Mohamed Abdella Otaybi (Sudanese, born 1948)

 Acrylic on canvas

-Otaybi has long been recognised as an influential figure in Sudanese Art: as well as holding regular solo exhibitions in Khartoum, from 1970 to the present, he has shown in international group exhibitions including the Sharjah Biennal, UAE, 1993; Modernism in Sudanese Art, British Museum, London, 2004; Sudan: Emergence of Singularities, P21 Gallery, London, 2017 and Khartoum Contemporary, Circle Art Gallery, Nairobi, 2017.
+As well as holding regular solo exhibitions in Khartoum from 1970 to the present, he has shown in international group exhibitions including the Sharjah Biennial, UAE, 1993; Modernism in Sudanese Art, British Museum, London, 2004; Sudan: Emergence of Singularities, P21 Gallery, London, 2017 and Khartoum Contemporary, Circle Art Gallery, Nairobi, 2017.
 His work features in private and public collections including the National Museum in Sharjah, UAE.
-In December 2018 Otaybi was the focus of the article ‘Masters we Need to Master’ in Collector Magazine published by Art Africa.
+In 2018, Otaybi was the focus of the article ‘Masters We Need to Master’, Collector Magazine, Art Africa.
+In 2020, he had his first solo exhibition at Circle Art Gallery, The Lost Paradise.